 - Registration for this course is limited.
 The final date for submitting an application is Friday, January 20, 2023.

 - Sliding scale fees from $550 to $1550.
 In order to make this course as accessible as possible, we encourage you to pay a fee that is in line with what you are able.

-- Applicants will be informed of their acceptance the latter half of January.
+- Applicants will be informed of their acceptance late January.